 5.17 Hazardous Materials - Spillage Plan.
 The spillage plan for RAF Odiham is contained at Annex EE.

-5.18 Jettison and Fuel Dumping Area Orders for the Jettison and Fuel Dumping Area are at Annex FF.
+5.18 Jettison and Fuel Dumping Area ► Not Applicable at RAF Odiham ◄.

 5.19 Compass Swing Area.
-Orders for the compass swing base are contained at Annex GG.
+Orders for the compass swing base are contained at Annex FF.

 5.20 Explosive Ordinance Disposal Area.
 Not Applicable at RAF Odiham.